S-LABc/WLED-RU/usermods/usermod_v2_four_line_display/readme.md

 ### Define Your Options

-* `USERMOD_FOUR_LINE_DISLAY`   - define this to have this the Four Line Display mod included wled00\usermods_list.cpp - also tells Rotary Encoder usermod, if installed, that the display is available
+* `USERMOD_FOUR_LINE_DISPLAY`  - define this to have this the Four Line Display mod included wled00\usermods_list.cpp - also tells Rotary Encoder usermod, if installed, that the display is available
 * `FLD_PIN_SCL`                - The display SCL pin, defaults to 5
 * `FLD_PIN_SDA`                - The display SDA pin, defaults to 4
-* `FLIP_MODE`                  - Set to 0 or 1
-* `LINE_HEIGHT`                - Set to 1 or 2

-There are other `#define` values in the Usermod that might be of interest.
+All of the parameters can be configured using Usermods settings page, inluding GPIO pins.

 ### PlatformIO requirements